IN THE GREAT QUIET

 THREE WORDS FOR WHAT WE'VE LOST

-"atmospheric instability (noun)" in Chapter House Journal
+"atmospheric instability (noun)" in Chapter House Journal, winter 2023 issue

 "regret (noun): a time traveler" on One Sentence Poems